Nat-Rodriguez/12-employeetrackerchallenge/README.md

 # 12-employeetrackerchallenge

-Build a command-line application from scratch to manage a company's employee database
+I have built a command-line application from scratch to manage a company's employee database to easily view and interact with the information stored.

+# Technology Used

+- Node.js

+- Inquirer

+- MySQL